Virtual Quantum Markov Chains: Remarks on Theorem

 \section{Remarks on Theorem~\ref{thm:main_necc_suff}}

-Here we provide a Remark on the main Theorem~\ref{thm:main_necc_suff}, and present that a classical Markov chain and a quantum Markov chain are both indeed included as virtual quantum Markov chains implied by Theorem~\ref{thm:main_necc_suff}.
+In this section, we remark how Theorem~\ref{thm:main_necc_suff} can be applied to see that both classical Markov chains and quantum Markov chains are special cases of virtual quantum Markov chains (VQMCs).